juntagrico/juntagrico/docs/reference/permissions.rst

 juntagrico.can_send_mails
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Member can access the mail from from the administration menu.
+Member can access the email form from the administration menu.

 Search Hints:
     * German: Emails versenden